mdn/content/files/en-us/web/api/streams_api/using_readable_streams/index.md

 // A mock push source.
 // Used to simulate some random data arriving class MockPushSource {
-  // total amount of data to to stream from the push source static #maxData = 90;
+  // total amount of data to stream from the push source static #maxData = 90;
   // total data read so far (capped to maxData)
   #dataRead = 0;